 A system also needs to be evaluated to see what effect establishing a position over several hours will have on returns.
-For example, if your system trades a daily signal generated on the close that enters on the following open, what effect will entering the position with several orders during the day have on percentage returns are being calculated based on a fixed fraction of the account size, we can define HPR as:
+For example, if your system trades a daily signal generated on the close that enters on the following open, what effect will entering the position with several orders during the day have on the overall returns of the system when fund growth makes it impossible to enter all trades on the open?